helm/charts/stable/airflow/UPGRADE.md

 __The following IMPROVEMENTS have been made:__

+* Added an ability to setup external database connection propertites with the value `externalDatabase.properties` for TLS or other advanced parameters
 * Reduced how likely it is for a celery worker to receive SIGKILL with graceful termination enabled.
   * Celery worker graceful shutdown lifecycle:
     1. prevent worker accepting new tasks